 Compensation for the Named Executive Officers consists of different components.
 The Corporation provides Named Executive Officers with a base salary in order to attract and retain quality employees and to compensate them for services rendered during the year having regard to such individual's role and level of responsibility and the importance of the position to the Corporation.
 Accordingly, base salaries for the Named Executive Officers have generally remained relatively stable over the measurement period given that the determination of base salary having regard to the foregoing factors does not depend on the market price of the common shares or total shareholder return.
 Short-term incentive plan awards in the form of annual cash bonuses are based on performance relative to targets and therefore, while awards are determinable having regard to an indicator of the Corporation's financial performance, they do not depend on the market price of the common shares or total shareholder return.
 In that regard, short-term incentive plan awards have both increased and decreased over the measurement period.
-Finally, while individual awards under the Stock Option Plan and the PR Plan (as defined herein) are awarded on the basis described above, the value of an option-based award or share-based award will fluctuate based on the Corporation's share price, thereby aligning the interests of Named Executive Officers with those of the Corporation's shareholders.
-Accordingly, overall compensation for the Named Executive Officers generally increases in periods where the Corporation's share price increases and decreases in periods where the share price decreases.
+Finally, while individual awards under the Stock Option Plan and the PR Plan (as defined herein) are awarded on the basis described above, the value of an option-based award or share-based award will fluctuate based on the Corporation's share price, thereby aligning the interests of Named Executive Officers generally increases in periods where the Corporation's share price increases and decreases in periods where the share price decreases.